 You can also shoot 4K Ultra HD video at 30 fps, and the camera has a range of connectivity options so you can transfer images via cable, WiFi, Bluetooth and NFC.
 The Nikon D500 includes everything you need to start shooting except a lens.

-At $1,900, it’s an investment where you receive great value for your money and a camera that will not only perform well during all sorts of wildlife photography, but might well stay with you a lifetime.
+It’s camera that will not only perform well during all sorts of wildlife photography, but might well stay with you a lifetime.
 This is the overall the best camera for wildlife photography in its price range.

 - Sensor: Full frame 35.9 x 23.9 mm CMOS sensor, 20.8 MP

 - Frame Rate & Burst: 12 fps up to 200 frames, 200 RAW

 - ISO Range: Native ISO 102400, extend to ISO 3280000